Dataflows Gen2 Migration Guide: Upgrading Power BI Dataflows to Microsoft Fabric

 4. Run both Gen1 and Gen2 on the same schedule for 1-2 weeks

-5. Compare outputs to verify data matches
+5. Compare outputs to verify data matches (row counts, checksums, spot-check values)

 6. Redirect consuming datasets to the Gen2 output

-7. Decommission Gen1 after confirmed stability
+7. Decommission Gen1 after confirmed stability (keep disabled for 30 days as rollback)

 Approach 2: In-Place Upgrade

-For simple dataflows with straightforward transformations:
+For simple dataflows with straightforward transformations and low business impact:

 1. Note the Gen1 dataflow configuration (M code, schedule, connections)